percona/pxb-docs/docs/dump-schema.md

 ## Usage

-To use this script, follow these steps:
+To use this script, follow these steps.
+Run all the commands as root or use the sudo command.

 1. Save the script